jackyzha0/jackyzha0.github.io/content/posts/agentic-computing.md

 First, we need to address the double-edged sword that is scale.
 Scale, of course, can be a good thing.
 Economies of scale enable us to have cheap hosting, comprehensive web search, and many more luxuries we enjoy on the web today.
 However, the Silicon Valley mindset of always asking what the billion-dollar version of your idea is and how you can get *everyone* using it is slowly poisoning how we think about software.

-Because realistically, when most of us want to create software, the intention isn't to release something that the whole world will end up using.
+Realistically, when most of us want to create software, the intention isn't to release something that the whole world will end up using.
 Yet, with all the knowledge you end up needing to be able to do it, it seems like everything we release into the world needs to be production ready!

 For someone to make a web service today, they need to know